EF College Break (or now known as EF Ultimate Break)… what is it?

 - Tour director and local tour guides in each city

 Pricing will be different depending on what city you’re flying out from, any excursions you wish to add, and if you choose to add travel protection.
-Without including the spending money I had saved up prior to the trip, I had spent roughly about $5,600 to book the trip. $5,600 including travel protection, most of all the excursions being offered, and flying out from San Francisco.
+Without including the spending money I had saved up prior to the trip, I had spent roughly about $5,600 to book the trip. $5,600 including travel protection, most of all the excursions being offered, flying out from San Francisco, and just the cost of the trip itself.

-It is suggested by the website that you’ll probably spent about $100 per day (personally, I did not), so for spending money to save up about $3,500 for this particular trip.
-I believed I saved around $3,000 plus I had also taken my credit cards for back up.
+It is suggested by the website that you’ll probably spent about $100 per day (personally, I did not), so for spending money it was suggested to save up about $3,500 for this particular trip.
+I believed I saved around $3,000 plus I had also taken my credit cards for back up (but don’t rely on them please).

 Do not expect any fancy hotels.
 No, no. You will mostly be staying in hostels throughout your trip, and sometimes you’ll be lucky to stay in a few decent hotels.
 Yet again, nothing elegant, but that’s okay.